Car Review

 What's the verdict?

-There’s a lot to like with the bZ4X.
-It’s an extremely competent, well-built example of the breed, that looks really quite striking.
-It's decently roomy, and decent to drive, and goes a decent distance on a medium-sized battery (which means it's efficient).
+It's decently roomy, and decent to drive, and goes a decent distance thanks to its impressive efficiency.
 But that's the thing: it's good, but in most ways not outstanding.
-And there's lots of competition.
 The thing that might sway you is trust in Toyota to make a reliable, durable car, and to stand by it.

 The Rivals